Bkaur12/GMRT-tutorials/docs/source/continuumband4.rst

 Repeat until you stop seeing improvement in the image sensitivity.

 .. figure:: /images/continuum/sgrb-image-selfcal.png
-   :alt: The central part of the image produced by tclean.
-You can still see patterns around the sources due to the effect of the beam.
+   :alt: The central part of the image produced by tclean after self-calibration.
    :align: center
    :scale: 70%